GameJeet/cllgtemp/README.md

 This SE PR 7

-Hello This is Vandan Chhaya (Collaboratior)
+Hello This is Vandan Chhaya (Collaborator)